LucasGuiraldelli/DataScience-StarbucksCapstone/README.md

 **pip install -r ././environment/requirements.txt**

+NOTE: some libraries request python>=3.7, in this project I used python 3.8 by pattern of gitpod

 ## Dataset overview
 * The program used to create the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.